Foundations of Student Advising

 |11||Discussion and reflection|

-- Completed a bachelors degree (in any discipline);
+· Completed a bachelors degree (in any discipline), or equivalent;

-- At least two years work experience in a university or other post-secondary education institution or equivalent;
+· At least six months work experience in a university or other post-secondary education institution or equivalent;

 Salary packaging/discounts for UoM course fees may be available subject to eligibility.
 Please refer to the HR Salary Packaging/Discount Course Fees website: http://hr.unimelb.edu.au/benefits/pay/salpac/education including the further link on that page to the relevant Policy (this should be read by all interested staff.
 Links to the relevant forms are also provided on the Policy page.
 Please note that it is the responsibility of applicants to undertake arrangements for salary packaging and that requests are considered on a case by case basis by the relevant student centre/hr specialist services.

-Applications should be made using the application form (PDF 3.85MB).
-The closing date of applications for the program in Semester 2 2014, is yet to be announced.
+Applications should be made using the application form (PDF).
+The closing date of applications for the program is Thursday, 10 July 2015.

-For any equiries about the unit or the application process, please contact:
+For any enquiries about the unit or the application process, please contact: